splunk/public-o11y-docs/gdi/opentelemetry/components/probabilistic-sampler-processor.rst

 The Probabilistic sampler processor supports several modes of sampling for spans and log records.
 Sampling is performed on a per-request basis, considering individual items statelessly.
 The supported pipeline types are ``traces`` and ``logs``.
 See :ref:`otel-data-processing` for more information.

 For trace spans, the processor supports probabilistic sampling based on a configured sampling percentage applied to the TraceID.
-In addition, the sampler recognizes a ``sampling.priority`` annotation, which can force the sampler to apply either 0% or 100% sampling.
+In addition, you can use the ``sampling.priority`` setting to force the sampler to apply either 0% or 100% sampling.

-For log records, the processor can be configured to use the embedded TraceID and follow the same logic applied to spans.
-When the TraceID is not defined, the sampler can be configured to apply hashing to a selected log record attribute.
+For log records, you can configure the processor to use the embedded TraceID and follow the same logic applied to spans.
+When TraceID is not defined, you can configure the sampler to apply hashing to a selected log record attribute.
 It also supports sampling priority.

 Get started
 ======================